One Missed Call (2003 film): Plot

 The night of Natsumi's exorcism goes horribly wrong.
 Yumi and Yamashita barge into the studio to see the exorcist be violently blown back by an invisible force and Natsumi die after her limbs are contorted at impossible angles, after which a jawbreaker drops out of her mouth, and a cursed voicemail arrives for Yumi.
 When Yamashita escorts her home and encourages her to stay with her family, she reveals to Yamashita that her mother abused her as a child.

 At an orphanage, Yamashita meets Nanako, who will not speak but has a teddy bear that plays the same melody as the ringtone from the calls to the victims.
 Yumi goes to the abandoned hospital alone and encounters the spirit of Mimiko.
 She receives a text message saying she will die in under a minute.
 Unable to reach Yumi, Yamashita races to the hospital and finds an arm clutching a cell phone, which he turns off.
 After the minute elapses, Yamashita uncovers a crate containing Marie's body.
 It comes to life, and Yumi sees her own abusive mother in Marie.
 She tearfully embraces her, apologizing for leaving, and Marie's body collapses again.

 Yumi goes home and Yamashita is called back to the police station, where a video tape found at the Mizunumas' abandoned apartment reveals that the one abusing Nanako was Mimiko.
 Marie came home and caught Mimiko slashing Nanako's arm with a knife, whereupon Mimiko had an asthma attack and collapsed.
 The horrified Marie rushed Nanako to the hospital and left Mimiko alone to die.
 Yamashita goes to Nanako and tells her he knows the truth about the abuse, and speaking for the first time, Nanako tells him that Mimiko would give her candy for being silent about the abuse.
 In Yumi's apartment, her clock starts ticking backward to the time of her death the voice mail foretold, and Mimiko appears.
 When Yamashita arrives, he finds Yumi in an apparently normal state and embraces her, but is stabbed and sees Yumi appearing as Mimiko in the mirror.
 After a dream in which he helps the dying Mimiko with an inhaler, he wakes in a hospital bed to find Yumi at his bedside.
-She kisses him and pushes a jawbreaker into his mouth, then smiles, implying that Mimiko has found a "new Nanako" to care for in Yamashita.
+Holding a knife behind her back, she kisses him and pushes a jawbreaker into his mouth, then smiles, implying that in Yamashita she has found a new Nanako to "care" for.